Crowdsourcing: Recent Term, Age-Old Tradition

 The term ‘crowdsourcing’, coined by Wired magazine authors Mark Robinson and Jeff Howe, first entered the public domain in 2005 (a time when the idea crowdsourcing platform was a relatively new concept).
 However, it could be argued that the practice goes back to 1714, when the British government offered a cash prize to the citizen who could come up with the best solution to measure a ship’s longitudinal position.
 It’s also believed that similar competitions were held in Spain as far back as the 16th century.

 The first truly major impact crowdsourcing had on shaping the modern world took place in 1884.
 In this year, the editors of the original Oxford English Dictionary placed an open appeal in local newspapers, asking people to submit definitions for as many words as possible – no matter how obscure.
 This tactic helped expand the dictionary and – subsequently – the lexicons of English speakers worldwide.

 Today, across all corporate and government sectors, the role of crowdsourcing for producing disruptive, ROI-generating ideas is more central than ever before.
-In 2014, a study found that 85% of the biggest global brands had used crowdsourcing methodologies over the last decade, and that they were three times more likely to use a dedicated idea crowdsourcing platform than other companies.
-It is this trend, and the custom-configuration demands that have arisen with it, that has helped inform the development of Qmarkets’ crowdsourcing software over the years.
+In 2014, a study found that 85% of the biggest global brands had used crowdsourcing tools and methodologies as part of their crowdsourcing strategy, over the last decade, and that they were three times more likely to use a dedicated idea crowdsourcing platform than other companies.
+It is this trend, and the custom-configuration demands that have arisen with it, that has helped inform the development of Qmarkets’ idea crowdsourcing platform over the years.